mjancarik/esmj-monitor/README.md

 ## Basic Usage

-It works for both Javascript modules (ESM and CJS).
+It works for both Javascript modules (ESM and CJS) and has full Typescript support.

 ```javascript
 // server.js